• Skip to primary navigation

 Cons: Takes time to practice and hone skills.
 You can’t read a graphic design book and expect to be great at it immediately.

-For some reason, my electronics tend to malfunction after a few months it’s out of warranty.
+For some reason, my electronics tend to malfunction a few months after they’re out of warranty.
 It doesn’t make sense to toss it in the trash and buy a new one when I can spend less than half of the price to fix it.

 I’m sure I’m not the only one in this situation.
-And that’s why you can make a great side hustle out of fixing broken electronics such as laptops, cell phones, and tablets.
+That’s why you can make a great side hustle out of repairing broken electronics such as laptops, cell phones, and tablets.

 Fixing damaged Apple products used to be impossible for consumers, but with Apple’s Self-Service Repair Store, you can now repair Apple devices by following their manual guide using genuine parts.

-This nifty talent can even open your doors to the creator economy and help you start a brand focused on this skill set of yours.
+This nifty talent can even open your doors to the creator economy and help you start a brand focused on this skillset of yours.
 You can create a YouTube channel where your content can be about repairing gadgets or restoring old electronics.
-There’s a demand for this niche since many people rely on YouTube to see if they can repair their own damaged items before taking it to a repair shop.
+There’s a demand for this niche since many people rely on YouTube to see if they can fix their own damaged items before taking them to a repair shop.

-Pros: You’d know how to repair gadgets and you can be the go-to person for repairs among your friends, family, and coworkers.
+Pros: You’d know how to repair gadgets, and you could be the go-to person for repairs among your friends, family, and coworkers.

 Cons: Looking for clients can be difficult at first.
 But word of mouth can work in your favor if you restore gadgets in a timely manner.

 Getting good grades is analogous to getting a head start in life.
-Please tell me which parent doesn’t want his/her child to get straight A’s in school and get into a prestigious university.
+Please tell me which parent doesn’t want their child to get straight A’s in school and get into a prestigious university.

 If you have a deep understanding of a certain topic that goes beyond surface-level information, tutoring is a hidden gem to making good money.
 Core subjects like math, science, English, and computer science are very popular for obvious reasons and can easily earn you $300 a day.

-There are multiple platforms that hire tutors to teach different age groups or educational levels and other websites that only teach a certain subject.
+Multiple platforms hire tutors to teach different age groups or educational levels, while some websites only teach a certain subject.

 For example, Preply is best for language learning.
 Mathnasium specializes in math, while Chegg Study teaches all sorts of subjects to students.

 When it comes to time flexibility, you’d have to be mindful of the students as well.
-If you’re only available in midnights, the tutoring platform might connect you to a student with a different time zone.
+If you’re only available during late nights, the tutoring platform might connect you to a student in a different time zone.

 Essentially, there are two routes you can take to earn money as a tutor.